 Acacia Road

-Once the paint was off, the rest of the work could start.
-The porch columns had lost their detail.
-We remade the Corinthian capitals using moulds taken from the neighbour's house, which still had its originals.
+Once the brickwork was clean, the rest of the elevation could come back.
+The porch capitals had lost their detail under sixty years of paint.
+We remade the Corinthian profiles using moulds taken from the neighbour's house, which still had its originals.
 The stained glass at the top of each sash was kept and cleaned.
-The sashes themselves were refurbished and fitted with shutters inside.
-The front wall went back up in stocks with sandstone caps, and the path was relaid in encaustic tile, hand-laid in mustard, black and terracotta.
+The sashes themselves were taken out, repaired, repainted, draught-proofed, and rehung on new cords.

-The door, painted a deep mustard to pick up the colour of the path, went on at the very end.
 The house is the same age it always was.
-It just looks it again.
+It looks it again.

 Considering a similar project?